abhiTronix/vidgear/docs/help/get_help.md

 &thinsp;

-## Reporting an issues :fontawesome-regular-face-tired:
+## Reporting an issues :material-hail:

 > Want to report a bug?
 Suggest a new feature?